 - Wash little girls from front to back.
 If there’s a little vaginal discharge, don’t worry — and don’t try to wipe it all away.
-If a little boy is uncircumcised, leave the foreskin alone.
+Leave the foreskin alone if a little boy is uncircumcised.
 If circumcised, don’t wash the head of the penis until it’s healed.

 - Gently pat baby dry.
 Rubbing the skin will irritate it.